pekrau/writethatbook/README.md

 # WriteThatBook

-Write books in a web-based app using Markdown files allowing references and indexing, creating DOCX or PDF.
+Web app for writing books using Markdown files allowing references and indexing, creating DOCX or PDF.

 - Contents hierarchically organized into sections (directories) and texts (files).
 - Content files in Markdown format.
+- Interactive editing and rearrangement of sections and texts.
 - Reference handling.
 - Indexing of terms.
 - Footnotes.